QuTech-Delft/imsep/docs/code-quality/basic-testing.md

 ## Unit testing

 Unit testing is the first step in testing software.
-A code block is tested for its correctness, this is usually a function.
+A code block is tested for its correctness, usually limited to a function.
 If multiple scenario's exist (in the form of if-statements, for example) each scenario is tested.
-This way, bugs existing on the lowest level can easily be found (e.g. a conditional incorrectly defined), and overall confidence in the code base grows.
+This way, bugs existing on the lowest level can easily be found and overall confidence in the code base grows.

 ### Setting up a unit test

-Take the function defined below:
+Take the function from the previous page:

 !!! example "my_module.py"